The Boy and the Heron: Critical response

-On review aggregator site Rotten Tomatoes, 96% of 269 critics gave the film a positive review.
-The site's critics consensus reads: "Soulfully exploring thought-provoking themes through a beautifully animated lens, The Boy and the Heron is another Miyazaki masterpiece."
 On Metacritic, the film has a weighted average score of 91 out of 100 based on 55 critic reviews, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the English-dubbed version of the film an average grade of "A−" on an A+ to F scale.

 Although initial reactions to the film were described as "mixed", (Note: Deadline Hollywood reported that initial Japanese reactions to the film were "mixed but mostly favourable", while Digital Spy reported that they were "decidedly mixed".) with reviewers finding it abundantly detailed and laden with meaning, (Note: Attributed to multiple references:) the film quickly garnered critical acclaim in Japan.
 (Note: Attributed to multiple references:) Film site Eiga Channel praised the film as one of Ghibli's finest in terms of visuals and storytelling, but pointed out that non-Ghibli enthusiasts might find the rapid scene transitions confusing.
 Film and culture magazine Cinemas+ observed that the film draws on motifs and characters from throughout Miyazaki's career, embedding them in a narrative that is somewhat darker, more complex, and more personal than many of his works.
-Similarly, Time Out Japan hailed the film as "a mature, complex masterpiece, weaving together the director's past, present, and future – a beautiful enigma that promises to be worth the wait."
+Similarly, Time Out Japan hailed the film as "a mature, complex masterpiece, weaving together the director's past, present, and future – a beautiful enigma that promises to be worth the wait".
 Cezary Jan Strusiewicz from Polygon found the fantasy elements to be "absolutely beautiful, and they naturally include shots of the classic impossibly delicious-looking Ghibli food", and wrote that people "can watch this movie over and over, always finding something new and exciting in it".
 He stated that there is a nostalgic longing for the past that evokes the impression of a director reflecting on their career before stepping away, and this underlines "the makings of a perfect swan song".
 In his review for The Japan Times, Matt Schley awarded the film a rating of 4.5 out of 5 stars, writing that while its place within his list of favorite Miyazaki works remains uncertain, there were moments that left him breathless.
 While acknowledging the film's complexity and potential to not resonate with all viewers, Full Frontal author Matteo Watzky regarded these qualities as its best aspects, showcasing Miyazaki's talent, subtlety, and imagination.